This post may contain affiliate links. Read the full disclosure here.

 This recipe makes 2 sandwiches so we will be using 1 (20 ounces) can or 1 ½ (14 ounces) cans.
 You can double the recipe if you want to make more than 2 sandwiches.

-You can use your favorite BBQ sauce for this recipe so use whatever you like best.
+You can use your favorite BBQ sauce for this recipe or you can also use homemade vegan bbq sauce.
 Make sure that it is good quality and doesn't have unnecessary additives and sugar.

 Garlic powder gives that garlicky taste but you don't have to worry about garlic burning while cooking it.
 We will be coating the jackfruit before cooking it so we can enhance the flavor.